Estimated reading time: 5 minutes

-It is important to firstly focus on yourself and what you are going through so that you can be there for your colleagues.
+Firstly, it is vital to focus on yourself and what you are going through to be there for your colleagues.
 Taking a moment to refocus your priorities may seem selfish at first.
 But with time, it will create a more positive working environment.

-Apart from taking time, you can take a few minutes to meditate at the beginning of each day before work.
-Learn to delegate the work and promote outsourcing.
-This will provide you with ample room to do other tasks that are more important.
+Apart from taking time, you can take a few minutes to meditate before work at the beginning of each day.
+Learn to delegate the work and promote outsourcing to provide you with ample room to do other, more critical tasks.

 2. Honesty is the Best Policy

-Firstly, acknowledging what happened with yourself, upper management, and then your team is very important.
+Firstly, acknowledge what happened with yourself, upper management, and your team.

-Your team will appreciate it more than anything.
-And it will encourage them to be honest about their feelings of stress too.
+Your team will appreciate it more than anything and will encourage them to be honest about their feelings of stress too.

 When communicating your challenges with higher management, find time to delineate your issues in writing in an email.
-Alternatively, you can set up a meeting with your HR Manager so that your concerns are addressed effectively.
+Alternatively, you can set up a meeting with your HR manager to address your concerns effectively.

-Once you have identified the main cause of the burnout for you and your team, you can create a routine that focuses on emotional well-being at least once a week.
+Once you have identified the leading cause of burnout for you and your team, you can create a routine that focuses on emotional well-being at least once a week.

-For example, you can do an emotional check-in with employees before a staff meeting.
+For example, you can check employees’ emotional check-in before a staff meeting.

 3. Evaluate the Organizational Culture

-Highly stressful times are natural in any business when it is a busy season.
-It can become problematic when this is the order of business on a daily basis.
+Highly stressful times are natural in any business during a busy season.
+It can become problematic when this is the order of business daily.

-Take time to communicate with your team about priorities, and encourage them to express themselves when they feel that they are overwhelmed.
+Take time to communicate with your team about priorities, and encourage them to express themselves when they feel overwhelmed.

-As much as you want to encourage employees to take the initiative, they do not have to say yes to everything.
-Encourage healthy working habits like not taking work home, and mitigating the need for overtime.
+As much as you encourage employees to take the initiative, they do not have to say yes to everything.
+Encourage healthy working habits like not taking work home and mitigating the need for overtime.

 4. Innovation is Key

-Working on a shared platform saves a lot of time going back and forth, and you are able to offer live feedback.
+Working on a shared platform saves a lot of time going back and forth, and you can offer live feedback.
 Some of these platforms are paid.
 But it’s worth the money you spend.
-Slack and Trello, for example, are widely used and you can access them on the move from your mobile as well.
+Slack and Trello, for example, are widely used, and you can access them on the move from your mobile as well.

 5. Increase Resources

-Prioritize the tasks you spend your time on and understand which activities are the easiest and energizing.
-Remember to delegate tasks where necessary, and interact with your team in a way that is stimulating and positive.
+Prioritize the tasks you spend your time on and understand the most accessible and energizing activities.
+Remember to delegate tasks where necessary and interact with your team in a stimulating and positive way.

-Conducting a skills’ assessment for your team and implementing training programs to improve skills across the board might help.
-You should also consider continuing your studies or picking up a course or two.
+Conducting a skills assessment for your team and implementing training programs to improve skills across the board might help.
+It would help if you also considered continuing your studies or picking up a course or two.